Investigating Anthropometric Fidelity in SAM 3D Body: Introduction

-However, the transition from general-purpose computer vision to medical application requires a shift in evaluation criteria—from perceptual plausibility to metric fidelity.
-Despite its capabilities, our internal testing uncovered a curious limitation.
-When tasked with reconstructing human bodies exhibiting specific medical or physiological conditions (e.g., third-trimester pregnancy, scoliosis, unilateral limb amputation, etc.), as shown in Figure~\ref{fig:comp_reconst}, the model consistently produced \enquote{standardized} body shapes.
-Not only were textures like skin wrinkles and clothing smoothed out, but the overall geometry was also rectified to a generic mean.
-The typical scoliosis shape of the spine's sideways curve and the abdominal region of the pregnant population were neglected during 3D figure generation.
-Driven by these observations, we investigate why a model capable of reconstructing complex poses paradoxically struggles with organic biological variance.
-We argue that this behavior is a feature, rather than a bug, of current alignment strategies \cite{christiano2017deep}, and explore its critical implications for medical simulation.
-This work serves as a conceptual critique and a roadmap for bridging the gap between artistic generation and clinical reconstruction.
+However, the transition from general-purpose computer vision to precision medical applications requires a fundamental paradigm shift in evaluation criteria from perceptual plausibility to strict metric fidelity.
+Despite its kinematic capabilities, our empirical evaluation identified a systemic limitation.
+When tasked with reconstructing human bodies exhibiting specific medical or physiological out-of-distribution (OOD) conditions (e.g., third-trimester pregnancy, severe scoliosis, unilateral limb amputation, or extreme obesity), as detailed in Figure~\ref{fig:comp_reconst}, the model consistently generated \enquote{standardized} approximations.
+Not only were intricate high-frequency textures like skin folds smoothed out, but the fundamental geometric topography was persistently rectified to a generic statistical mean.
+For instance, the characteristic lateral spinal curvature inherent to scoliosis and the localized abdominal distension in advanced pregnancy were completely negated in the final output meshes.

+Driven by these empirical observations, we investigate why a model capable of generating complex, articulated poses paradoxically fails to capture authentic biological variance.
+We propose that this behavior is not an arbitrary bug or a mere capacity limitation, but rather an emergent mathematical feature dictated by low-dimensional parametric bottlenecks and the semantic-invariant priors prevailing in foundational vision encoders.
+In this paper, we unpack this architecture to understand its critical implications for medical diagnosis and simulation.

+Our contributions are as follows: \begin{itemize} \item We evaluate SAM 3D Body on out-of-distribution morphologies using Chamfer Distance and Earth Mover's Distance, showing that the model systematically regresses toward a normative mean shape. \item We analyze the architectural sources of this behavior: the low-dimensional parametric bottleneck of the MHR, the semantic invariance of DINOv3 conditioning, and dataset bias toward standard body types. \item We outline potential directions for adaptation, including implicit-explicit hybrid representations and domain-expert alignment, though these remain to be validated. \end{itemize}